TarakRoy/Tarak-Roy/README.md

 # Hello Everyone 👋

-I'm Tarak Roy, a Business Analytics graduate with 5+ years of experience in data analysis, business intelligence, reporting, and process improvement across technology, hospitality, and operations.
+I'm Tarak Roy, a Business Analytics graduate with 5+ years of experience in data analysis, business intelligence, reporting, and process improvement across technology, hospitality, Consulting and operations.

 ## 👨‍💼 About Me